Skip to main content

 Early Road Usage Charge Pilots

-The task force studied 28 different options, eventually determining that a new system should be designed that would assess costs to drivers based on the number of miles they drive on Oregon public roads and highways.
+The task force studied 28 different transportation funding options before recommending a system that would charge drivers based on the number of miles they drive on Oregon’s public roadways.

-Oregon Launches the Nation's First Road Usage Charge System
+Oregon Launched the Nation's First Road Usage Charge System

 Current Work of the Task Force